If you’re considering transferring to SUNY Potsdam, you are in good company.

-Admitted transfer students that choose Potsdam and decide to pay the enrollment deposit are mailed a packet with access to a Potsdam Campus Computer Account (CCA) and a web link to detailed instructions explaining how to proceed.
+Admitted students that choose Potsdam and decide to pay the enrollment deposit will get an email with access to a Potsdam Campus Computer Account (CCA) and a web link to detailed instructions explaining how to proceed.

-These packets begin being mailed at the following times:
+These informational emails start being sent at the following times:

-You will use your CCA information to log into BearPaws and sign-up for an Orientation session.
-Then, you will be able to schedule a class advising/registration appointment to do over the phone or in person.
+You will use your CCA information to log into BearPAWS and follow your New Student Checklist to complete the required orientation steps.
+Then, after you complete these steps, you will be able to schedule a class advising/registration appointment which is done over the phone or virtually.

 A transfer credit evaluation is provided with the acceptance letter.
 A transfer professional in the Admissions Office will be happy to discuss your path to baccalaureate degree completion.
 Contact us at email@example.com.